escheffel/pymaclab/pymaclab_sphinx/docs/index.rst

   In particular, using Windows, users are best advised to employ the `MinGW32 <http://mingw.org/>`_ Linux system clone and to set up a scientific Python environment there.
 Again, the Numpy/Scipy website contains `help pages <http://scipy.github.com/building/windows.html>`_ which describe how to do this.
-Macintosh users are encouraged to take a look at `Scipy Superpack <http://fonnesbeck.github.com/ScipySuperpack/>`_ which appears to be the better choice over the alternative `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_, which is also available for Windows (EPD).
+Macintosh users are encouraged to take a look at `Scipy Superpack <http://fonnesbeck.github.com/ScipySuperpack/>`_ or the possibly better choice of the alternative `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_, which is also available for Windows (EPD).
+As of version 0.95.1 PyMacLab is known to install flawlessly using Enthought's distribution.

   No matter which route users choose to install PyMacLab, the rule of thumb is that so long as they manage to *compile* both Numpy and Scipy from their *source files* without problems, installing PyMacLab should also pose no further difficulties.
 The